-Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent/carer notifies the school in advance of the appointment.
+Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent/carer notifies the school in advance of the appointment and shares the appointment invitation.

-On the day of the appointment, parent/carer should email attendance@themfg.co.uk and write a note in the students planner informing school of the time the students will be collected for their appointment.
+On the day of the appointment, parent/carer should email attendance@themfg.co.uk and write a note in the student's planner informing school of the time the students will be collected for their appointment.
 However, we encourage parents/carers to make medical and dental appointments out of school hours where possible.
 Where this is not possible, the student should be out of school for the minimum amount of time necessary.